youngeunkwon0405/RL/docs/design-docs/loss_functions.md

 # Loss functions in NeMo-RL

 Loss functions in NeMo-RL are specially designed to ensure that full batch training is equivalent to training with gradient accumulation.
-To understand why special care needs to be taken here, consider the following example of a simple loss function that takes the average of some loss over all tokens in a microbatch, and then averages loss over the microbatches.
+To understand why special care needs to be taken here, consider the following example of a simple loss function that takes the average of some per-token loss over all tokens in a microbatch, and then averages loss over the microbatches.

 Suppose we have a global batch with 16 unmasked tokens.
 The first 10 unmasked tokens come from the first half of the samples in the batch, and the last 6 come from the second half.
 If training with one global batch,